-I am an avid mushroom hunter and love to traipse through the woods, searching for Morels.
-I usually will spend at least a half day searching when I go on a hunt.
+I have been an avid mushroom hunter for years, and I love to traipse through the woods, searching for morel mushrooms.
+I can easily spend hours in a day searching for morels when I go on a hunt.

 Mushroom hunting is an enjoyable activity and is something you can do with your family.
 This fun pastime has become a yearly tradition for myself and my family.
-Hunting for mushrooms is great exercise, and hiking in the woods can be extremely relaxing.
+Hunting for mushrooms is a great form of exercise for someone who enjoys nature.

 What makes mushroom hunting so much fun is the competition that happens between the hunters.
 Each person has their own bag for carrying the morels.
 I laugh when I hear my children yelling, "I found one!
 Oh, look, there's another one!"

 Do you go mushroom hunting?

 There are many mushrooms that we should not eat because they are poisonous.
 Telling the difference between non-edible mushrooms and morels is not difficult.
 Morels have distinctive appearance, and once you know what you are looking for, you will have no troubles finding them.
 They also look like a sponge and have a brain-like appearance.